We don't just like animals - we (quite) like people, too.

-All applicants must be civilians and governed primarily by Japanese civil and criminal law.
+All applicants must be civilians and governed in the first instance by Japanese civil and criminal law.

 We regret that we do not currently accept applications from military personal of any nationality, or from members of the "discipline" services such as the coastguard, police or fire service.
-This is a purely pragmatic decision based on our need to make legally binding agreements with re-homers, and subsequently to monitor the animal's welfare.
+With regards to non-US persons, this is a purely pragmatic decision based on our need to make legally binding agreements with re-homers, and subsequently to monitor the animal's welfare.
 [If you are a member of a discipline service and believe that you can address our concerns, we are willing to start a dialogue with you.]

 We may re-home to individuals with diplomatic immunity at the Director's discretion.